vloddot/CS50-Projects/README.md

         Sentimental Readability
         World Cup (lab)

-    pset7 (This problem set is the introduction to SQL, no 'coding' attached):
+    pset7 (This problem set is the introduction to SQL, no `coding` attached):
         Fiftyville
         Movies
         Songs (lab)